zkryaev/arpflood_winpcap/README.md

 # ARP Flood using WinPcap

 This project implements ARP Flood attack using the WinPcap library.
-ARP Flood is a network attack where the attacker sends a large number of fake ARP requests to overload the ARP table of devices in the network.

 ## Project Structure

 - `address_fetchers.c` and `address_fetchers.h`: Functions to fetch network interface addresses.
 - `display_functions.c` and `display_functions.h`: Functions for displaying information in the console.
 - `network_utils.c` and `network_utils.h`: Utilities for networking.
-- `main.c`: Main program file.
+- `libraries.h`: Header file containing the list of libraries used (`winpcap`, `ws2_32`, `iphlpapi`) and main constants.
 - `struct.h`: Header file containing data structure definitions.
 - `CMakeLists.txt`: CMake build script.
 - `makefile`: Makefile for building the project without CMake.